 - The risk of a second overdose was higher among young people who had experienced a heroin overdose than those who overdosed on other opioids.

 Referring to the young people who did receive at least 30 days’ of drug addiction treatment after their overdose, most (68.9%) did not receive any treatment within a month after their opioid overdose, 29.3% received only counseling, and 1.9% of patients received only medication.

 Patients who had overdosed on heroin received less treatment across the board, with only 0.64% of youth in this group receiving substance abuse help.

 More Follow-Through Needed for Treatment Referrals

-What much of this data suggests is that there is a lack of follow-through on behalf of parents and medical professionals in getting teens and young adults enrolled in more effective treatment options.
-A medication and brief intervention alone rarely does the trick.
-Whereas finding appropriate treatment options may be difficult, there are many resources for treatment referrals available outside of the hospital community, such as private therapists, outpatient programs, recovery support groups and residential treatment facilities.
+Much of this data suggests that there is a lack of follow-through on behalf of parents and medical professionals in getting teens and young adults enrolled in more effective treatment options.
+A medication and brief intervention alone rarely does the trick, whereas finding appropriate treatment options may be difficult.
+There are many resources for treatment referrals outside of the hospital community, such as private therapists, outpatient programs, recovery support groups, and residential treatment facilities.